Study Areas & Computer Rooms

 At each floor of the SOL Library, there is a computer area and a copying machine.
 There are also two computer rooms, one on the first floor and one on the second.
 They can be used freely if they are not reservered for classes.
 As a student or employee of the Joint Faculties of Humanities and Theology, you have access to the computer rooms with your LU card.
-If you have forgotten your PIN code, you can find it here.
+If you have forgotten your PIN code, you can find it on the LU card website.

 For more information on how to use the computers and what software they contain, see our web page on student computers.

 Besides the group study rooms outside the libraries in the SOL and LUX buildings you who are a student at the Joint Faculties for Humanities and Theology are welcome to use the five group study rooms in the LUX Library.

 They can be booked via the reception at LUX.
 The following rules apply: